 A university or college in the developing world submits a proposal identifying what it hopes to achieve and what help it needs to implement the proposal.

 The projects vary from single courses to system overhauls.

 Recruit & Send Volunteers

-After AWB recruits suitable volunteers, the university selects the one best matched to its project.
-The volunteer is then sent to the university to carry out the project activities.
+After AWB recruits suitable volunteers, the university or college selects the one best matched to its project.
+The volunteer is then sent to the institution to carry out the project activities.

-AWB and the host university cover the volunteer’s expenses.
+AWB and the local partner institution cover the volunteer’s expenses.

 We work to build sustainable systems for lasting impact.